Cylvia Hayes

-Cylvia Lynne Hayes (née Johnson, born August 10, 1967) is an American consultant who was the de facto First Lady of Oregon as the fiancée of former Governor John Kitzhaber.

-Hayes was an unsuccessful candidate for the Oregon House of Representatives in 2002, running against state representative Ben Westlund.
-She is a member of the Democratic Party.
+Cylvia Lynne Hayes (née Johnson, born August 10, 1967) is an American consultant who served as first lady of Oregon from 2011 to 2015 as the fiancée of Governor John Kitzhaber.
+A member of the Democratic Party, she was also an unsuccessful candidate for District 53 in the 2002 Oregon House of Representatives election, running against incumbent State Representative Ben Westlund.

-In October 2014, the Willamette Week and The Oregonian began to focus on an apparent conflict of interest between Hayes' business interests and her relationship to the governor.
-The Oregonian then requested messages from Hayes' personal email accounts relating to state business.
-On her personal blog in October 2015, Hayes stated she turned over "every email" requested by federal investigators and accused The Oregonian of using her emails to make false allegations and print misinformation.
-Shortly before announcing his resignation in February 2015, Kitzhaber made the announcement that Hayes would no longer be connected to the governorship in any way and would have no political or policy role during his fourth term.
+In 2014, media outlets including Willamette Week and The Oregonian reported on potential conflict of interest between Hayes’ consulting work and her role as the governor’s partner.
+The Oregonian subsequently sought access to Hayes’ personal emails related to state business.
+In October 2015, Hayes wrote on her blog that she had provided “every email” requested by federal investigators and accused the newspaper of misrepresentation.
+Shortly before resigning in February 2015, Kitzhaber announced that Hayes would no longer have any political or policy role during his fourth term.

 Early life and education

-Cylvia Johnson was born in August 1967 in Seattle.
+Hayes was born in August 1967 in Seattle.
 Her father, Orville Johnson, was the brother of her mother's first husband.
-The family lived near Carnation in King County, Washington and Hayes has described the home as a dilapidated shack with no running water or electricity.
+The family lived near Carnation in King County, Washington, and Hayes has described the home as a dilapidated shack with no running water or electricity.
 At sixteen, Hayes moved out, stating, "alcoholism and mental illness took a real toll on my parents."
 As a teenager and young adult, Hayes worked a variety of jobs including apple picking, catching fryer chickens, training horses, heavy equipment operation, dental assistant, plastic surgery assistant, and working for the King County public works department.

 She graduated from Evergreen State College in Olympia, Washington, with a bachelor's degree in 1994, and with a master's degree in 1997.

-Hayes' late teens and early twenties are described as a difficult period in her life.
+Hayes' late teens and early twenties have been described as a difficult period in her life.
 In 1997, Hayes entered into a green card marriage with an Ethiopian immigrant that ended in 2002.
 In a statement in October 2014, Hayes admitted the "serious mistake" of this previously undisclosed arrangement.
-Hayes admitted she had needed financial support and married for $5,000, which she used to pay for a laptop and school expenses.
+Hayes married for $5,000.

 While in a relationship from 1997 to 1998, Hayes and her then boyfriend placed a down payment on a property in Okanogan, Washington.
-In a statement in 2014 covered by Portland television station KOIN 6 News, Hayes admitted the couple planned to use the property for a marijuana grow operation that never materialized.
+In a statement in 2014 covered by Portland television station KOIN 6 News, Hayes said that the couple planned to use the property for a marijuana grow operation that never materialized.
 Hayes left the relationship in April 1998 and moved to central Oregon in July of that year.